 No Stranger To Success

 Ray Benson, who was working as a session guitarist in Nashville at the time, recalls colleagues getting angry and jealous at the album’s success, believing it was practically blasphemous and insubordinate to record country in so sparing a manner.
 But it did the trick.
-It reached No. 1 on Billboard’s Top Country Albums chart and remained in the charts for 43 weeks.
+The Columbia Records release reached No. 1 on Billboard’s Top Country Albums chart and remained in the charts for 43 weeks.
 Its first single, “Blue Eyes Crying in the Rain”, won a Grammy for Best Male Country Vocal Performance.
 Less than a year later it was certified gold; 10 years from then, it was certified double platinum.
+It has also become a part of the National Recording Registry.

 At the time of the record’s release, Nelson was on his third wife and fifth child; he had the same blue eyes and long red hair of his protagonist.
 Red Headed Stranger gave Nelson both an enduring nickname, and the crown jewel of his extraordinary discography.
 Its leanness has helped it float through the years, becoming an otherworldly, timeless classic.